 The M.A. in Biblical History and Geography is designed to provide our graduates with a core understanding of the historical and physical realities of the land of the Bible, while allowing the flexibility necessary for individual students to pursue their own interests within the field.
-By learning how to identify and analyse relevant points of data, our students become proficient in “reading” the land, becoming better exegetes of ancient texts in the process.
+By learning how to identify and analyze relevant points of data, our students become proficient in “reading” the land, becoming better exegetes of ancient texts in the process.

 By carefully choosing elective courses, our students are able to plan programs of study that emphasize history, geography, and archaeology during either the Old or New Testament periods.